hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 No resources found in cfe-demo-cluster namespace.
 ```
 ## Conclusion
 This blog post shows you how to create a general-purpose kubeconfig file using a service account.
-The kubeconfig is not tied to any specific user.
-It is bound with a list of permissions carefully chosen for your access to the Kubernetes cluster.
+The kubeconfig file is not tied to any specific user.
+It is bound with a list of permissions carefully chosen for your need to access the Kubernetes cluster.
 The created kubeconfig file works permanently with both downloaded kubectl binary from HPE GreenLake for Containers Dashboard and the standard one from the Kubernetes site.
 This allows you to use it in any Kubernetes client scripts, esp., in your Kubernetes *CI/CD* pipeline.